 Through extensive research and discussions with experts in the industry, Renewable Market Watch™ has identified the key market drivers that will impact investment volume and renewable power capacity additions under the corporate PPA structures over the coming decade in Europe.
 Corporate sourcing of renewables is already taking place in over 11 countries in Europe and, as of 2018, corporations have actively sourced over 769 terawatt-hours (TWh) of renewable electricity globally.
 The strong variation in corporate renewable PPA between the European countries reflects the diversity of the legal and regulatory frameworks across the continent.

-The total number of 1.9GW of corporate renewable PPAs has been signed in Europe in 2018.
-Wind energy accounts for 85% of corporate PPAs in Europe to date, while the rest 15 % are for the solar energy.
-The top five countries in Europe by signing corporate renewable PPAs in 2018 are Norway, Sweden, the Netherlands, the UK and Spain due to favorable policy conditions.
-The more PPAs in Germany, Denmark, France, Poland and the rest of Europe are expected, once wind and solar assets start coming off of subsidies in the next few years.
+The total number of 1.9GW of corporate renewable PPAs was signed in Europe in 2018.
+Wind energy accounts for 85% of corporate PPAs in Europe to date, while the rest 15 % is for solar energy.
+The top five countries in Europe by signing corporate renewable PPAs in 2018 are Norway, Sweden, the Netherlands, the UK and Spain due to favourable policy conditions.
+The more PPAs in Germany, Denmark, France, Poland and the rest of Europe are expected, once the wind and solar assets start coming off of subsidies in the next few years.

 Key Market Drivers

-In order to attract suitable investments, renewable energy projects require high levels of certainty about future power revenues.
-The Clean Energy Package of the European Union (EU) seeks to change the model for renewable projects after 2020.
+To attract suitable investments, renewable energy projects require high levels of certainty about future power revenues.
+The Clean Energy Package of the European Union (EU) seeks to change the renewable project's model after 2020.
 However, it needs to address the obstacles for long term energy contracts, which would allow corporate demand for renewable energy to rise, based on clear and predictable price signals.

 Reduction and removing of subsidies for renewables and expiration of the contracts signed under feed-in tariff schemes between 2000 and 2010 in Europe is one of the most important drivers for the corporate PPAs structures, and subsidy-free projects are starting to come to the market.
 In the UK, the government has been cutting back support schemes for onshore renewables.
 In Ireland, the current renewable support schemes are now closed to new entrants.

 Organizations in Europe are increasingly looking to reduce their environmental footprint and energy costs.
-While reducing energy consumption is often the most obvious way to reduce impact on the climate, companies need to maintain continuous business operations.
-As a result, many private companies are procuring energy from renewable generation sources as part of their plans to reduce carbon emissions in the sustainability strategies.
+While reducing energy consumption is often the most obvious way to reduce the climate's impact, companies need to maintain continuous business operations.
+As a result, many private companies procure energy from renewable generation sources as part of their plans to reduce carbon emissions in sustainability strategies.